ironhack-daft-ray/final_project_CSGO/README.md

-# A strategy guide to upskilling in CSGO
+# A strategy guide to pro play in CSGO
 Rayan Hawili - Ironhack DAFT Final Project - December 2020

 ---